gubi/Classes-and-functions/Captcha/README.markdown

 <img src="capcha.php?0983747839398372992029183" alt="Captcha image" />
 ```

-If you would like to generate this one in php this is the code:
+If you would like to generate this one in php here the code:
 ```Php
 <?php print '<img src="capcha.php?' . rand(99999, 999999999999999) . '" alt="Captcha image" />'; ?>
 ```